 Reporting/Line Item 10e, Federal Share of Expenditures: Incorporate the last sentence (“MINUS rebates…”) into the full paragraph and remove all caps (leave only bold).

-Reporting/Line Item 13, Indirect Expenditures: “Complete this information only for indirect expenses incurred by the non-federal entity receiving direct awards from DOL, not for indirect costs incurred by subrecipients.
-Indirect cost expenditures are only required to be reported annually.
-Recipients must enter information on lines 13a – 13h for the quarter ending June 30 and reported August 14.”
+Reporting/Line Item 13, Indirect Expenditures: “Complete this information only for indirect expenses incurred by the non-federal entity receiving direct awards from DOL and using an indirect cost rate.
+State recipients using a Statewide Cost Allocation Plans (SWCAP) and/or subrecipients will not report indirect expenditures.
+Indirect cost expenditures are only required to be reported on the Final Report.
+Recipients must enter information on lines 13a – 13h at the end of the project/grant period.”

-Reporting/Line Item 13e, Base (Indirect Expenditures): “Enter the amount of the base against which the rate(s) was applied, such as modified total direct costs (MTDC).”
+Reporting/Line Item 13e, Base (Indirect Expenditures): “Enter the amount of the distribution base against which the rate(s) was applied, such as modified total direct costs (MTDC).
+Distribution bases are described in 2 CFR Part 200 and the Federal Acquisition Regulations (FAR).
+MTDC is defined at 2 CFR Part 200.68.”

-Reporting/Line Item 13a, Type of Rate: “State whether indirect cost rate(s) is Provisional, Predetermined, Final, Fixed, or DeMinimus.”
+Reporting/Line Item 13a, Type of Rate: “State whether indirect cost rate(s) is Provisional, Predetermined, Final, Fixed, Fixed with Carry-Forward, DeMinimis, or other.”

 ETA-9130 (A) – (F) – All WIOA Reports